American Car and Foundry Company

-ACF Industries, originally the American Car and Foundry Company (abbreviated as ACF), is an American manufacturer of railroad rolling stock.
+ACF Industries, originally the American Car and Foundry Company (abbreviated as ACF), was an American manufacturer of railroad rolling stock.
 One of its subsidiaries was once (1925–54) a manufacturer of motor coaches and trolley coaches under the brand names of (first) ACF and (later) ACF-Brill.
-Today, the company is known as ACF Industries LLC and is based in St. Charles, Missouri.
-It is owned by investor Carl Icahn.
+Today, the company's manufacturing assets are owned by The Greenbrier Companies, while the sales and leasing and repair businesses are owned by American Industrial Transport.

 History

 The American Car and Foundry Company was originally formed and incorporated in New Jersey in 1899 as a result of the merger of thirteen smaller railroad car manufacturers: